zalify/easy-email-editor/readme.md

 ## Pro Version Announcement

-We are delighted to announce that we now have a more powerful and customizable commercial version available. <a href="https://github.com/Easy-Email-Pro/easy-email-pro" target="_blank">Check it out here </a>.
+We are delighted to announce that we now have a more powerful and customizable commercial version available. <a href="https://www.easyemail.pro/?utm_source=github" target="_blank">Check it out here </a>.

-If you are interested, feel free to contact us at ch.mao@qq.com.

 ---